jameslockwood/module/README.md

 TODO - Intro about module here.. what a module knows about, what it doesn't, what are it's responsibilities, what aren't its responsibilities.
 Event-driven architecture.

 ###Creating a `Module` Constructor
 We create a Module constructor by extending the module constructor ('class').
 We pass in an object literal containing properties and methods we wish to place on it's prototype.
-This syntax is very similar to Backbone's.

 ```JavaScript
 var MyModule = Module.extend({